The Simpsons season 2: Ratings

 Due to the show's success during its abbreviated first season, Fox decided to move The Simpsons from its Sunday night lineup on August 23, 1990.
 The move came as the still-fledgling network was adding two additional nights of programming to its lineup, one of which was Thursday.
-Fox placed The Simpsons in the leadoff position of their lineup for their initial Thursday offerings, with the new sitcom Babes and a new Aaron Spelling-produced drama, Beverly Hills 90210, offering competition for the lineups fielded by the other networks including ratings champion NBC.
+Fox placed The Simpsons in the leadoff position of their lineup for their initial Thursday offerings, with the new sitcom Babes and a new Aaron Spelling-produced drama, Beverly Hills, 90210, offering competition for the lineups fielded by the other networks including ratings champion NBC.

 The Simpsons settled into the 8:00 PM position, which put it in direct competition with the five-time defending #1 show in all of television, The Cosby Show.
 Many of the producers, including James L. Brooks, were against the move because The Simpsons had been in the top 10 while airing on Sunday and they felt the move would destroy its ratings.
 All through the summer of 1990, several news outlets published stories about the supposed "Bill vs. Bart" rivalry.
 At the time, NBC had 208 television stations, while Fox had only 133.

 Bart Gets an "F" was the first episode to air against The Cosby Show and averaged an 18.4 Nielsen rating and 29% of the audience.
-In the weeks ratings, it finished tied for eighth behind The Cosby Show which had an 18.5 rating.
+In the week's ratings, it finished tied for eighth behind The Cosby Show which had an 18.5 rating.
 However, an estimated 33.6 million viewers watched the episode, making it the number one show in terms of actual viewers that week.
 At the time, it was the most watched episode in the history of Fox.
 The next week, "Simpson and Delilah" had a 16.2 rating and 25% share while the Cosby Show managed to maintain its 18.5 rating.
 However, viewer-wise, The Simpsons won again with 29.9 million viewers.

 The next week, "Treehouse of Horror" fell in the ratings, finishing 24th.
 Ratings wise, new episodes of The Cosby Show beat The Simpsons every time during the second season and The Simpsons eventually fell out of the top 10.

 "Three Men and a Comic Book" would boast the only victory over The Cosby Show, finishing 23rd in the weekly ratings while a rerun of Cosby finished 26th.
 At the end of the season, Cosby averaged as the fifth highest rated show on television while The Simpsons was 38th.
 It would not be until the seventeenth episode of the third season, "Homer at the Bat," that The Simpsons would beat The Cosby Show in the ratings.
 The show remained in its Thursday timeslot until the sixth season.